hashicorp/terraform-provider-aws/website/docs/d/backup_framework.html.markdown

 ## Attribute Reference

-In addition to the arguments above, the following attributes are exported:
+This data source exports the following attributes in addition to the arguments above:

 * `arn` - ARN of the backup framework.
 * `control` - One or more control blocks that make up the framework.
 Each control in the list has a name, input parameters, and scope.
 Detailed below.